Below is an alphabetical listing of our faculty members with a brief biography and their contact information.

 Grace Reynolds is the Associate Director at the CSULB Center for Behavioral Research and Services, since 2000.
 She has extensive experience in data analysis and program evaluation for a variety of health and human services organizations including The Mental Health Association of Greater Los Angeles, the City of Long Beach Department of Health and Human Services, the federal Substance Abuse and Mental Health Services Program, the State of California Alcohol and Drug Programs and the State of Alaska Division of Public Health.

 Dr. Reynolds holds a B.A. in English from Macalester College, master's degrees in public administration and creative writing from the University of Alaska Anchorage, and a doctorate in public administration from the University of Southern California.

 She teaches the following courses: HCA 465 Analysis and Evaluation of Health Care Services, HCA 527 Research Methods in Health Care Management, HCA 535 Quantitative Methods for Health Administration, HCA 698 Project.

 Sandhya Shimoga, PhD

-Hired in Fall 2014, Assistant Professor Sandhya Shimoga is the newest addition to the Department of Health Care Administration.
-Her areas of research include health and behavioral economics pertaining to health behaviors; patient provider decision making behaviors and their intersection with information technology; and health policy analysis of public programs including health policies in emerging economies.
+Hired in Fall 2014, Assistant Professor Sandhya Shimoga is a recent addition to the Department of Health Care Administration.
+Her areas of research include health and behavioral economics pertaining to health behaviors; patient-provider decision-making behaviors and their intersection with information technology; and health policy analysis of public programs including health policies in emerging economies.
 Prior to coming to academia, Dr. Shimoga worked as a management consultant and manager in health insurance and provider practices at premier consulting firms including Cap Gemini and Accenture.

 Dr. Shimoga received her PhD in Health Policy and Management from the University of California, Los Angeles.
 She holds a MS degree from the University of Maryland, University College and a MSc degree in Physics from the Indian Institute of Technology, Madras (IITM).
 She has been a recipient of AHRQ’s Health Services Research Dissertation grant (R36).

 Dr. Shimoga currently teaches the following courses: HCA 416 Management & Information Systems, and HCA 517 Advanced Health Care Information Systems Management.

 Terence Cunningham, MHA, FACHE